 Unlike closed captions, these captions are burned into or merged with video images so no one can remove them once you’ve added them.

-However, that’s not a luxury they can afford if they’re watching video content on platforms like Instagram, TikTok, or Snapchat.
-Those platforms don’t accept SRT files so viewers have to do without captions.
-Take Snapchat, for instance, it has no caption feature at all.
+However, if they’re watching video content on platforms like Instagram, TikTok, or Snapchat.
+Those platforms don’t accept SRT files so viewers have to do without captions unless the video creator burned subtitles into their video.

-But here’s the thing: expect weird interpretations with auto-generated subtitles that you can’t edit — not the text nor its placement.
+Expect weird interpretations with auto-generated subtitles you can’t edit — not the text nor its placement.
 Sure you can change spelling in TikTok captions, but that’s as far as it goes.
 Meaning: you can’t change their placement or style.

 With Instagram Stories, you can customize the closed caption stickers — choosing from a few font and color options.
 But that’s all.